tespacarleton/DiscordBot/README.md

 ## SQL Database Requirements
 In order to use the producting/other databases on HostGator you need to whitelist your IP, and contact the CTO for the credentials.
-Otherwise ensure you have the following env variables:
+Otherwise you will need to have an instance of mySQL to connect to, and ensure you have the following env variables:
     SQL_HOST : host to connect to (likely localhost for dev) SQL_PORT : port to connect to on the host
     SQL_USER : user to connect as